grobian/carbon-c-relay/carbon-c-relay.md

 for the output now directly goes to the cluster.

 When configuring cluster you might want to check how the metrics will be routed and hashed.
 That's what the `-t` flag is for.
-For the following configuration :
+For the following configuration:

 ```
 cluster graphite_swarm_odd
     fnv1a_ch replication 1